swiftlang/swift-evolution/proposals/nnnn-vector.md

 ## Detailed design

-`Vector` will be a simple noncopyable struct capable of storing other potentialy noncopyable elements.
+`Vector` will be a simple noncopyable struct capable of storing other potentially noncopyable elements.
 It will be conditionally copyable only when its elements are.